 “Hi, I’m depressed.
 I have been for more than four years now,” she announced in another Instagram video.

 Ira accepted to have been diagnosed with clinical depression four years ago.
 As she started to feel better, she wanted to volunteer in raising awareness for mental health issues.
 But initially, she had no idea where should she start, and decided to begin by sharing her ordeal.

 “For over a year now, I wanted to do something for mental health, but I wasn’t sure what to do.
 I have decided to take you on a journey – my journey – and see what happens,” she said.

 She believed that it would help people living in distress to know more about themselves and better understand mental illness.

 In April 2021, while continuing with her journey, Ira once again came up with a video on Instagram on mental health awareness.
 She revealed that she had started to experience stability and normalcy in her life after a long struggle with depression.

 The long candid video showed Ira speaking about her relentless efforts to restore balance in her life and to cope with depression.
-She said, “A few weeks ago I started to feel better from burn out, at least I started to regain some stability in my life, and normalcy.”
+Ira Khan said, “A few weeks ago I started to feel better from the burnout, at least I started to regain some stability in my life, and normalcy.”

 Hinting about the possible causes of depression, Ira blamed her habit of piling up stuff until it hits back, something which contributed to her sense of burnout.
 Further, she added about having this tendency to begin pushing herself again after she started to feel better, which got her trapped in the vicious cycle of burnout.

 Her courage to talk about her weaknesses is a way forward for many who are stuck in the same trap.
-Mental health problems can bother anyone but those who dare to stand strong, seeking treatment and fight back can push their bad days behind and see life in a new light.
+Mental health problems can bother anyone but those who dare to stand strong, seek treatment, and fight back can push their bad days behind and see life in a new light.

 Get timely help